Movement Disorders

 • Bedtime dosages of dopaminergic medications, especially long-acting preparations, are very useful to combat nocturnal re-emergent parkinsonian symptoms, such as high-amplitude tremor or severe akinesia, while in bed, which can significantly disrupt sleep. |

 In 1817 James Parkinson, a medical practitioner from the township of Shoreditch, published his remarkable monograph entitled “An Essay on the Shaking Palsy.”
-In this monograph he described six patients he had observed with a unique neurologic disorder that would later come to bear his name.
-In the first six lines of this monograph, he confirmed the prominent clinical features of this condition much as we know them today:
+In this monograph, he described six patients he had observed with a unique neurologic disorder that would later come to bear his name.
+In the first six lines of this monograph, he confirmed the prominent clinical features of this condition, much as we know them today:

 . . . involuntary tremulous motion, with lessened muscular power, in parts not in action and even when supported. . . with a propensity to bend the trunk forwards, and to pass from a walking to a running pace. . . the senses and intellects being uninjured. |

 In addition to its classical features, Parkinson was also well aware of the syndrome’s interaction with sleep.
-On page 7 of his 63-page monograph he noted, “The tremulous motion of the limbs occurs during sleep, and augment until they awaken the patient and frequently with much agitation and alarm.”
-Commenting on the potential severity of tremor in advanced Parkinson patients, Parkinson goes on to state, “but even when exhausted nature seizes a small portion of sleep, the motion becomes so violent as not only to shake the bed-hangings, but even the floor and sashes of the room” (75).
+On page 7 of his 63-page monograph, he noted, “The tremulous motion of the limbs occurs during sleep, and augments until they awaken the patient and frequently with much agitation and alarm.”
+Commenting on the potential severity of tremor in advanced Parkinson patients, Parkinson goes on to state, “but even when exhausted nature seizes a small portion of sleep, the motion becomes so violent as not only to shake the bed-hangings, but even the floor and sashes of the room” (39).
 Parkinson’s vivid and concise descriptions of this syndrome and its accompaniments remain among the most remarkable and venerated accomplishments in clinical neurology.
 Although he coined the Latinized term “paralysis agitans” in place of shaking palsy, both terms have gradually disappeared in favor of Parkinson disease, the title that honors the master clinician.
 Today, even those conditions that clinically resemble Parkinson disease, although they are histologically different, are referred to collectively as the Parkinson syndromes.

-Altered NREM sleep microstructure is present even at an early stage of Parkinson disease, suggesting an early alteration of the central pathways involved in NREM sleep building-up and stability (81).
+Altered NREM sleep microstructure is present even at an early stage of Parkinson disease, suggesting an early alteration of the central pathways involved in NREM sleep building-up and stability (42).

 Each of the fundamental motor signs of Parkinson disease: tremor, rigidity, and bradykinesia, can also contribute to sleep fragmentation and result in complaints such as immobility in bed and pain related to nocturnal rigidity.
 The exact sequence of events that leads to awakening in patients with these nocturnal motoric symptoms is less clear.
-Tremor, once thought to disappear entirely in sleep, is now known to be one of the causes of arousals in Parkinson disease patients.
+Tremor, once thought to disappear entirely in sleep, is now known to be one of the causes of arousals in patients with Parkinson disease.
 Polysomnographic studies have shown that tremor usually appears in stage 1 or 2 of NREM sleep, after arousals, and during sleep stage transitions, in an attenuated form.
-This attenuated tremor may not result in awakening, but after a true awakening, no matter the cause, more severe tremor can appear and can be associated with sleep disturbance.
+This attenuated tremor may not result in awakening, but after a true awakening, no matter the cause, a more severe tremor can appear and can be associated with sleep disturbance.
 Severe tremor may also prevent patients from initiating sleep at bedtime, as noted in James Parkinson’s original monograph.

 A variety of behavioral side effects that might adversely affect sleep can result from antiparkinsonian therapy, including memory loss, confusion, paranoia, psychosis, hallucinations, and vivid dreaming.
 Among these adverse effects, nocturnal hallucinations and vivid dreaming have the greatest potential to interrupt sleep.
 With chronic dopaminergic therapy, some patients report that dreams become increasingly vivid even though dream content remains relatively unchanged.
-Medication-induced vivid dreams not only have the potential to interrupt sleep, but they have been thought to be a premonitory sign of hallucinations and advanced psychosis, suggesting the need for treatment.
+Medication-induced vivid dreams not only have the potential to interrupt sleep, but they have also been thought to be a premonitory sign of hallucinations and advanced psychosis, suggesting the need for treatment.
 The initial event in this behavioral cascade leading from vivid dreaming to overt hallucinations may be a reduction in REM sleep related to levodopa therapy.
 This progression is most likely to occur in Parkinson disease patients who are aged, cognitively impaired, and already have disturbed nocturnal sleep of any cause.
 Prospective studies of this sequence of events have questioned the predictive significance of vivid dreams, but, despite this controversy, it still seems advisable to reduce the bedtime dosage of antiparkinsonian drugs and distance it from bedtime, if possible, when vivid dreams appear.
 Although levodopa and the dopamine agonists are the most common triggers, anticholinergic drugs, selegiline, and amantadine can also produce this syndrome.
 Their intake should be reduced first before attempting to taper more clinically effective primary dopaminergic agents.

 Dyskinesias are abnormal involuntary movements resulting from dopaminergic therapy that are usually choreiform or dystonic in nature.
 Typically, choreiform dyskinesias occur when a dopaminergic drug is manifesting its greatest central effect (peak dose dyskinesia), or less commonly, at the beginning and end of the central effect (biphasic dyskinesia).
 Choreiform dyskinesias, irrespective of their temporal pattern of occurrence, tend not to persist or emerge during sleep and are seldom the cause of self-reported sleep disturbance.
 Dystonic dyskinesias, on the other hand, are more likely to impact sleep.
 Although dystonia can also occur in untreated Parkinson disease patients, it is more commonly related to the administration of dopaminergic medications.
 Dystonic dyskinesias can occur with the peak effect of dopaminergic agents or in a biphasic pattern but even more commonly appear at the end of an interdose period when the central effects of medication have nearly or totally worn off (ie, on awakening in the morning after a night-long, medication-free interval).
 During this pattern of occurrence, referred to as early morning dystonia, painful plantar flexion of the feet and curling of the toes is typical.
 Less commonly, facial and upper extremity musculature are also affected.